matiwinnetou/play-hysterix/README.md

 - rewrite to Scala and use Scala future, enable Java API to work
 - think over how to detect an end to web request -> in HysterixRequestLog (is really tricky, since we don't know number of requests (commands) upfront)
 - JavaDocs
+- parallel requests support, e.g. two services at the same time and faster response wins
 - Unit tests